ryanho/AM2302/README.md

 Reads the current humidity from a sensor attached to the specified pin.

+### get_all(pin)

+Reads the current temperature and humidity from a sensor attached to the specified pin.

 ## am2302_rpi

 This module provides a class *Sensor* which periodically polls the sensor